 Control Plane

-The Control Plane is the top level in the Konfig hierarchy.
-It orchestrates and manages everything within Konfig, including Platforms, Domains, Workloads, and infrastructure resources.
+The Control Plane is the top level in the Konfigurate hierarchy.
+It orchestrates and manages everything within Konfigurate, including Platforms, Domains, Workloads, and infrastructure resources.
 The Control Plane constantly reconciles the desired state, as specified in YAML configurations, with the actual state of the world and corrects any drift.
 This works by building on top of and extending GCP's Config Connector, which is an open source Kubernetes add-on that lets you manage Google Cloud resources through Kubernetes.

 Control Plane Repository